-Having started piano and cello lessons at the age of 6 and 7 respectively, Wendy gained a place at the Purcell School of Music, aged 12.
+Having started piano and cello lessons at the ages of 6 and 7 respectively, at age 12 Wendy gained a place at the Purcell School of Music.
 On becoming a double bass player she soon earned a place in the National Youth Orchestra and went on to graduate from the Guildhall School of Music and Drama.
-During her formative years, she had the opportunity to play under world class conductors and in major concert venues around Europe, including playing for the “Proms”.
+During her formative years, Wendy had the opportunity to play under world class conductors and in major concert venues around Europe, including playing for the ‘Proms’.